Australia Work Visa

 • Community language skills: You will gain another 5 points if you have translator/ interpreter level skills in one of the country’s community languages.

-• Employer Nomination Scheme: Under this scheme, a permanent work visa is given to workers sponsored by their companies.
+• Employer Nomination Scheme: Under this scheme, a permanent Working visa for Australia is given to workers sponsored by their companies.

 Australia Skills Assessment